tudelft-reit/REIT-Python-Package-Template/README.md

-# Template for Python projects
+# REIT template for Python projects

 This template is designed to help you get started with a new Python project, or migrate an existing codebase.
 It includes: